WatadaShingo/mode-tsunami/README.md

 	reversal of distant tsunamis coupled with the self-gravitating elastic Earth, J. Geophys.
 Res.
 Solid Earth, 119, 4287–4310, doi:10.1002/2013JB010841

-* Watada, Progress and Application of the Synthesis of Trans-oceanic Tsunamis, Progress in Earth and Planetary Science, submitted
+* Watada (2023), Progress and Application of the Synthesis of Trans-oceanic Tsunamis, Progress in Earth and Planetary Science, 10, 26, doi:10.1186/s40645-023-00555-1